dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ## Program download sync settings

+It allows admin users to specify the sync parameters for Programs.
 This section has two parts, global and specific settings.

 ### Global settings